 Fig. S1.
-Taxonomic composition differences between halite samples harvested from Site 1 at different dates, infeed from 16S rDNA sequences clustered into OTUs at 97% identity and visualized through (A-D) relative abundance of major differentially abundant phyla and a (E) PCA plot of a Weighted Unifrac dissimilarity matrix comparing taxonomic composition.
-Error bars represent standard deviation; significance bars represent group significance based on a two tail t-test, and stars denote the p-value thresholds (*=0.01, **=0.001, ***=0.0001).
+Salar Grande landscape and halite nodules.
+(A) Aerial view of the evaporitic basin of Salar Grande, 5 km wide and 45 km long (N-S direction).
+(B) Halite nodules (salt rocks) 20 to 50 cm in size.

 Fig. S2.
+Regional climate data from the Diego Aracena International Airport weather station, 40km North-West of Salar Grande.
+The maximum (red) and minimum (blue) temperature (A) and relative humidity (B) values, and total daily precipitation (C), are plotted for each date along the x-axis.
+Colors denote the year (2014-2017), x-ticks denote months, black arrows show the main sampling dates at Site 1, and white arrows show the sampling dates at Site 2.

-Taxonomic composition differences between halite samples harvested from Site 2 at different dates post-rain, infeed from 16S rDNA sequences clustered into OTUs at 97% identity and visualized through (A-D) relative abundance of major differentially abundant phyla and (E) archaea abundance.
+Fig. S3.
+Taxonomic composition of halite nodules from Site 1 over time inferred from 16S rRNA gene sequences clustered into OTUs at 97% identity and visualized through (A-D) relative abundance of the dominant phyla (Chloroplast was used as a proxy for Chlorophyta and Halobacteria was the only class of Euyarchaeota) whose abundance significantly shifted after the rain and a (E) PCoA plot of a Weighted Unifrac dissimilarity matrix comparing taxonomic composition.
 Error bars represent standard deviation; significance bars represent group significance based on a two tail t-test, and stars denote the p-value thresholds (*=0.01, **=0.001, ***=0.0001).

+Fig. S4.
+Taxonomic composition of halite nodules harvested post-rain from Site 2 over time, inferred from 16S rRNA gene sequences clustered into OTUs at 97% identity and visualized through (A) relative abundance of Archaea, and (B) PCoA projection of the Weighted Unifrac dissimilarity matrix.
+Error bars represent standard deviation; significance bars represent group significance based on a two tail t-test, and stars denote the p-value thresholds (*=0.01, **=0.001, ***=0.0001).

+Fig. S5.
+Taxonomic composition of halite nodules harvested post-rain from Site 2 over time, inferred from 16S rRNA gene sequences clustered into OTUs at 97% identity and visualized through the relative abundance of dominant phyla (Chloroplast was used as a proxy for Chlorophyta and Halobacteria was the only class of Euyarchaeota) (A-D) Error bars represent standard deviation; significance bars represent group significance based on a two tail t-test, and stars denote the p-value thresholds (*=0.01, **=0.001, ***=0.0001).

-Fig. S3.
+Fig. S6.
 Hierarchical clustering (Euclidean metric) of relative abundances (fragments per million) of contigs > 5kbp in the WMG co-assembly, quantified with reads from samples harvested at different dates and displayed on (A) a log scale and (B) standardized to the maximum abundance of each contig.

-Fig. S4.
+Fig. S7.
 Hierarchical clustering (Euclidean metric) of photosynthetic MAG relative abundances (fragments per million), quantified with metaWRAP’s quant_bins module, showing the emergence of two new Cyanobacteria MAGs after the rain.